 Achieving years of service in rank is not sole justification for promotion.
-Part-time appointments do not count towards the minimum time requirement.
+The Office of Faculty Support Services will determine years in rank for faculty in part-time appointments.
 If a faculty member moves between tracks, only years of service that are negotiated at the time of the move may be counted toward probationary credit towards promotion.